 This study used ethnographically-informed data collection methods (observations, interviews and surveys).
 Interviews as a data collection method allows a researcher to gain better understanding of people’s experiences and perceptions.
 Researchers focusing on social interactions have interviewed participants to know how the participants felt doing an activity, and to reflect on their experiences [14].
 This study thus mainly focuses on qualitative data coming from semi-structured interviews in order to gain better understanding on student’s perceptions of peer interactions in the general education CT class.
 The study also collected quantitative survey data.

 The study was conducted in a state university in the Southeast U.S. As part of the strategic plan the university has been offering a general education course titled “Introduction to CT” to students from all disciplines.
-In spring 2016, when this study was conducted the class enrolled approximately 45 students and met twice a week for 75 minutes sessions.
+In spring 2016, when the ethnographic study was conducted the class enrolled approximately 45 students and met twice a week for 75 minutes sessions.

 In order to better understand major influences experienced by students while learning collaboratively, members of three of the eight cohorts (Table 1) were individually interviewed in the last two weeks of the semester.
 A total of 10 students were interviewed.
 The semi structured interviews typically lasted 15 to 40 minutes were audio recorded and transcribed.
 The interview protocols were informed by Stahl’s collaborative learning framework, primarily focusing on students’ background, goals, interests, and experiences while learning CT.
 The interview participants were voluntary.
 The researcher obtained Human Subjects Research Approval through the Institutional Review Board (IRB) of the corresponding University before initiating the interview for the study.
 Consent of the participants was obtained prior to the initiation of data collection.